 Wow!
-That is one strong three-word statement that piques interest immediately.
-This is a high bar indeed because index funds in general have a superb long-term track record of outperforming their competition.
 This short video packs a mighty and profound wallop at the end when David Booth, Founder and Executive Chairman, Dimensional Fund Advisors says, “If we didn’t do better than index funds, we wouldn’t have a business.”
 How can Dimensional make this claim you might ask?
-Common sense, egos checked at the door, faith in the efficacy of market pricing and a keen ability to consistently find a never-ending stream of ideal trading partners is largely its explanation.
+Common sense, egos checked at the door, keen attention to controlling expenses, and profound faith in the efficacy of market pricing are just a few of the reasons why.
 Want to learn more?

 Why Fox Financial